We understand the importance of family and friends to speed the recovery of patients. Visitors are good medicine!

 Vending machines are located throughout the hospital:

-- In the main hospital waiting area
+- In the Cyber Cafe, located in the main hospital lobby

-- On the Ground Floor (lower level) outside the Cafeteria
+- On the ground floor (lower level) outside the cafeteria

-- In the Professional Building (pop machine only)
+- In the Professional Building

 The Gift Shoppe